-Singla Conducts Foot Tour From Chandanwari To Holy Cave, Reviews Yatra Arrangements
+Singla conducts foot tour from Chandanwari to Holy cave, reviews Yatra arrangements

-- Interacts with hundreds of devotees, takes first hand appraisal of facilities along yatra track

-ANANTNAG, Jul 7: Secretary, Revenue, Dr Piyush Singla who is also Nodal officer for Shri Amarnath Ji Yatra 2023 on the Pahalgam Axis conducted on-foot tour of the entire Yatra track from Chandanwari upto Holy Cave and took first hand appraisal of all yatra arrangements put in place for smooth conduct of yatra.
+ANANTNAG, July 7: Secretary, Revenue, Dr Piyush Singla, who is also Nodal Officer for Shri Amarnath Ji Yatra 2023 on the Pahalgam Axis conducted on-foot tour of the entire Yatra track from Chandanwari upto Holy Cave and took first hand appraisal of all yatra arrangements put in place for smooth conduct of yatra.

 During the tour, Dr. Singla held discussions with representatives of security agencies, mountain rescue teams, fire fighting teams and also reviewed the elaborate medical arrangements in place.
 He emphasized on availability of robust medical facilities at regular intervals along the Yatra track.